Congress Confronts New Virus Crisis Rescue as Pandemic Grows

 The virus that first tore into New York, California and America's big cities is now plaguing places large and small, urban and rural, burning through the South, West and beyond without restraint.

 Lawmakers hardly wore facial masks when they voted in March as the Capitol was shutting down and sending them to the ranks of work-from-home Americans.
 Trump and his allies still rarely wear them.
-But at least 25 governors from states as diverse as Alabama to Oregon now have mask requirements.
-The director of the Centers for Disease Control and Prevention said this past week that if everyone wore a mask, it could help "drive this epidemic to the ground."
+But at least 25 governorsfrom states as diverse as Alabama to Oregon now have mask requirements.
+The director of the Centers for Disease Control and Prevention said this past week that if everyone wore a mask, iit could help "drive this epidemic to the ground."

 Just as the pandemic's ferocious cycle is starting again, the first round of aid is running out.